course-details-portlet

 Course content

-Dance pedagogics and coaching gives a general introduction into practice based teaching for different dance types and genres.
-After completion of the course the students should be able to teach selected dance forms for at least one selected population, for instance children 5-8, teenagers 13-15, adults.
+Dance pedagogics and coaching gives a general introduction into practice-based teaching for different dance types and genres.
+After completion of the course the students should be able to teach chosen dance forms for at least one demographic, for instance children aged 5-8, teenagers aged 13-15, adults.

-It is divided into two parts: Part one deals with methods for dance-training and dance-trainer leadership within dance.
+The course is divided into two parts: Part one deals with methods for dance-training and dance-trainer leadership within dance.
 The second part deals with general as well as specific methods and practices within dance pedagogics and dance didactics.
-The course emphasizes the communication /interaction between instructor/teacher and student.
-Both parts contains practical approaches for pedagogical and didactical principles.
-The student will also be given classes in how to study and use archival material.
-Teaching via digital media and how to deal with this will also be addressed.
+The course emphasises the significance of communication/interaction between instructor/teacher and student.
+Both parts contains practical approaches to pedagogical and didactic principles.
+In addition, students will be offered a brief insight in a range of dancers' histories and aesthetics for dance practice.
+Students will also be given classes on the analysis and and use of archive material and a short introduction into digital teaching practice.

 Learning outcome